Measuring and Understanding Throughput of Network Topologies: Introduction

-To the best of our knowledge, this work is the most expansive comparison of network topology throughput to date, and the only one to use an accurate and consistent method of comparison.
-Our evaluation framework and the set of topologies we tested are freely available~\cite{tool}.
-We hope these tools will facilitate future work on rigorously designing and evaluating networks, and allow quick reproduction of research results.
+To the best of our knowledge, this work is the most expansive comparison of network topology throughput to date, and the only one to use accurate and consistent methods.
+Our results provide insights that are useful in topology selection and workload placement.
+But just as importantly, our evaluation framework and the set of topologies tested are freely available~\cite{tool}.
+We hope our tools will facilitate future work on rigorously designing and evaluating networks, and replication of research results.

 \cut{ Beyond the importance of understanding and modeling capacity, these questions have immense practical relevance for the design of computer communication networks.
 The combination of two inexorable trends---increasing parallelism~\cite{} and increasing analytics of big data which is transferred between processes~\cite{}---mean computing systems now urgently need efficient high-capacity network interconnects.
 Modern warehouse-scale computing facilities called \emph{data centers}, operated by large Internet services like Google, Amazon, and Facebook, require high-capacity networks connecting tens of thousands of servers.
 As cloud computing and big data analytics tasks have demanded greater communication among servers in recent years, data center designs have turned to structured HPC-style topologies as a best practice. \fixme{need to say they lack the constraints of HPC ... unencumbered by the particular systems constraints of HPC} \fixme{Mention on-chip networks too as another example, so we have small scale and large scale}